LootLocker

 Prerequisites

-A LootLocker account and a created game
+• A LootLocker account and a created game

-A previously invoked trigger or a successful purchase
+• A previously or a

 To get the matched notification to a previous action (an invoked trigger, a purchase call), you need one or more of the following:

-A purchase using virtual currency: use the
+• A purchase using virtual currency: use the catalog_listing_id

-A trigger: use the
+• A trigger: use the trigger_key

 // We're only interested in unread notifications for this how to.